AleMatGra/reNamer/README.md

 # Introduction

-One of my old projects, this is meant to be a 'mobile' '.exe'.
+One of my old projects, this is meant to be a "mobile" '.exe'.

 You can move the reNamer.exe in any directory and execute it.